-The estimated decommissioning cost in current dollars is expected to be around \$80,494 per turbine after salvage value, including associated facilities.
+The total estimated decommissioning costs, including salvage value, is approximately \$4,423,180 for the 67 SG170 turbines (\$66,018 per turbine after salvage value, including associated facilities.
+For the 74 V162 turbines, the total estimated decommissioning costs, including salvage value, is \$4,581,950 (\$61,918 per turbine after salvage value, including associated facilities).
 Plum Creek will be responsible for all costs to decommission the Project and associated facilities.
 The cost to decommission will depend upon the prevailing rates for salvage value of the equipment and labor costs.